Academic Integrity Policy

 Students are responsible for:

-- using correct forms of citations and to request guidance when they are unsure of how to cite a source;
+- using correct forms of citations and requesting guidance when they are unsure of how to cite a source;

 - ensuring the correct use of citations when the ideas and work of others is used;